sxcer/sxc_winbuild/README.md

 It provides a few options to allow for repeating or focusing on specific parts of the build process.

-Building of bitcoin-qt is also supported.
 With minimal extra work you can add a new "Package Definition" for another altcoin.
-Coins at v0.9 or higher will be easiest to adapt I think.
+Coins at v0.9 or higher will be easiest to adapt.

 Requirements